Urmston War veteran and community champion John Simcock fought in wars and helped to make sure 40,000 malay vets got their service medals.

 Zoe Simcock John’s daughter told us “my Dad gave up his own time to volunteer after retirement for the Malay and Borneo veterans society, and became the president.

-“He ensured over 2000 veterans were awarded their medals, making calls from home and arranging medal presentations to make sure that each veteran had the ceremony they deserved.
+“He ensured 40,000 veterans were awarded their medals, making calls from home and arranging medal presentations to make sure that each veteran had the ceremony they deserved.

 “He liaised with brigadier general to get his flights over from Malaysia, and funded all his and their travel and accommodation.
 He was a totally unfunded volunteer dedicating every day to answering thousands of calls to gentleman and widows eager to get presented with their medal.